SUNY Plattsburgh Assessment Procedures and Policies for All College Units

 - Responsibility for overall assessment of a division rests with the Director/Dean or Vice-President.

-- The Office of Institutional Research collects course enrollment data, carries out campus-wide surveys (e.g., SUNY/ACT Student Opinion Survey, Plattsburgh Freshman Survey, CESTA employee survey), and makes these and other data available to the college community for assessment purposes.
+- The Office of Institutional Effectiveness collects course enrollment data, carries out campus-wide surveys (e.g., SUNY/ACT Student Opinion Survey, Plattsburgh Freshman Survey, CESTA employee survey), and makes these and other data available to the college community for assessment purposes.

 - Division/Department/Unit Plans